 A dummy cycle can be inserted in both a read and a write cycle.
-The dummy cycle insertion setting can be made in the chip select control registers, EXBCSx<WRR[2:0]> (write recovery cycle) and <RDR[2:0]> (read recovery cycle).
-As for the number of dummy cycles, none, one to six or eight system clocks (internal) can be specified for each channel.
+The dummy cycle insertion setting can be made in EXBCSx<WRR[2:0]> (write recovery cycle) and <RDR[2:0]> (read recovery cycle).
+As for dummy cycle, none, one to six or eight system clocks (internal) can be specified for each channel.
 Figure 10-7 shows the timing of recovery time insertion.

-Figure 10-7 Timing of Recovery Time Insertion
+Figure 10-7 Timing of Recovery Time insertion

-10.5.5 Chip select recovery time
+10.5.4 Chip select recovery time